cs1302uga/cs1302-tutorials/maven.md

    However, if your project has a runtime dependency, i.e., a library that is required during runtime, then the `exec:java` phase will automatically ensure that it is on the class path when the driver class is executed!
-This is especially conventient when there are multiple such dependencies.
+This is especially convenient when there are multiple such dependencies.

 ## References